Britain Smitten with Food Recycling

 Here in the U.S., we have some catching up to do.
 Can you imagine representatives at this week’s National Governor’s Association meetings recommending household food waste collection?
 Me neither.

 This entry was posted in Composting, International.
 Bookmark the permalink.
-Post a comment or leave a trackback: Trackback URL.
+Both comments and trackbacks are currently closed.

 2 Comments